 Notification to Agency

-paperwork and submitting these forms to the Retirement Services
+and submitting these forms to the Retirement Services Division for

-to 90 days prior to your anticipated date of retirement.
-You should
+90 days prior to your anticipated date of retirement.
+You should send

 - Your human resources office,